 Section 19-110 General benefits.

-care plan coverage of each eligible permanent employee who participates in the plan.
-The city
+plan coverage of each eligible permanent employee who participates in the plan.
+These

-These payments by the city shall begin when the employee becomes an eligible employee
+payments by the city shall begin when the employee becomes an eligible employee under the

-the health care plan and end at the date of the employee's termination of employment with the
+health care plan and end at the date of the employee's termination of employment with the city.

-city.
-Employees choosing not to participate in the health care plan shall not be entitled to receive
+Employees choosing not to participate in the health care plan shall not be entitled to receive the

 Life insurance.
 The city shall, each month pay for and on behalf of each eligible employee